Galileo's Daughter by Dava Sobel

 'Animal's People by Indra Sinha'

-I have deep sympathy for the sufferers, I know that poor class is deprived of basic necessities, especially in the villages of India!
-This struggle of Animal against the evils of the society, side by side his emotional turmoil and his understanding of the ever increasing desires and also how he justifies his foolish acts is marvellous!
+I have deep sympathy for the sufferers, and I know that poor class is deprived of necessities, especially in the villages of India!
+This struggle of Animal against the evils of the society, side by side his emotional turmoil and his understanding of the ever-increasing desires and also how he justifies his foolish acts is marvellous!

-This book gives us a true account of our suspicious nature, our greed and the tendency of people to exploit others but the bonding among these victims is very strong as if they know that their interdependence is essential for their survival.
+This book gives us a real account of our suspicious nature, our greed and the tendency of people to exploit others but the bonding among these victims is extreme as if they know that their interdependence is essential for their survival.
 Apart from these harsh realities, these hungry people do not lose their Empathy, Sensitivity, Love and continue to unite for the Cause of 'Justice'.
-I guess such qualities are rare even in educated working class of India.
+I guess such qualities are rare even in the educated working class of India.